iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 Unfortunately, due to time constraints, we failed to verify whether the modified targeting peptide TWY could better import the target protein into peroxisomes compared to SKL.
 However, based on previous experiments, we believe that TWY will have better localization ability.

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure3.
+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure 16.
 Molecular_docking" %}

 ### Cycle 3.2 Peroxisome Proliferation and Expansion